-I am Keith Hackwood, a counsellor and Psychosynthesis therapist working in Newport, South Wales.
-I have been in practice for ten years and have around five thousand hours of client experience.
-My work is mainly with individuals, though I can work with couples and also groups, and have direct experience in these areas.
-Apart from Psychosynthesis itself, I work with traditions of Mindfulness and have taught meditation in a number of contexts.
-I have worked extensively with children in the mode of drama & movement therapy, and together with a colleague we have run workshops themed around myth and story open to the general public.
-I also have experience lecturing and teaching at university level, and in creative fields, in particular writing.
+I am Keith Hackwood, a counsellor, Psychosynthesis therapist, supervisor and Mindfulness teacher working in Newport, South Wales.
+I have been in practice for more than fifteen years and have many thousands of hours of client experience.
+My work is mainly with individuals, though I also work with couples and groups too.
+Apart from Psychosynthesis I also work with traditions of Mindfulness and have taught many courses and retreats across South Wales for the general public, individuals and a range of organisations and businesses.
+I also offer online mindfulness courses.